pgn127/w3d1/README.md

 ## Part 1: Parsing Command Line Arguments

 **Commands** are arguments that specify specific actions.
 You can run:
-`node myProgram.js doSomething`. `doSomething` is not a flag, since it doesn't begin with `--` - it is an argument or sub-command for the `node myProgram.js` command line tool.
+`node myProgram.js doSomething`. `doSomething` is not a flag, ]it is an argument or sub-command for the `node myProgram.js` command line tool.
 Consider if `myProgram.js` was a calculator application; then `node myProgram.js add` contains the command `add` and `node myProgram.js delete` contains the command `delete`.
 Commands given to a program are just special arguments that modify the behavior of the app/tool we are running.

 #### Task: Implement parseCommand()
 In order to for our application to determine which action/command to perform, you parse the specified command from the command line arguments.